simonemberton/Introduction_to_Creative_Coding/Week_16/README.md

 !
 Add a function in sketch.js underneath the draw function that catches the space bar being pressed:
 !
 Output a message to the console every time the space bar is pressed !
 Add bird.up() to the function to make the bird / ellipse jump.
 !
-Tip: search for mouse pressed in the p5 reference
+Tip: search for key pressed in the p5 reference
 ```

 Your bird / ellipse should now jump up and down.